theohbrothers/Generate-DockerImageVariants/README.md

 ### Debugging the variants / file definitions

-If any variants / file definitions are incorrect, the module will throw a terminating error.
+If any definitions in `/generate/definitions/VARIANTS.ps1` or `/generate/definitions/FILES.ps1` are incorrect, the module will throw a terminating error.

 To find out which part of your defintion is wrong, use the `-Verbose` switch.
-It gives a trace of the validation steps, for instance, if a variant was define with an incorrect type (expected to be `hashtable`):
+It gives a trace of the validation steps, for instance, if a variant was defined with an incorrect type (expected to be `hashtable`):

 ```powershell
 $VARIANTS = @(